-Winter can wreak havoc on a kayak.
-Cold temperatures and more moisture can combine to create a recipe for damage to your kayaks that can drastically reduce their lifespan.
+Winter can wreak havoc on kayaks.
+Cold temperatures and moisture can cause damage to your kayaks.
+This leads to their reduced lifespan.

-We’ll start by identifying the specific reasons why winter is so hard on kayaks and providing some general do’s and don’t for kayak storage.
-Then, we’ll present several winter kayak storage ideas so you can choose the right one for your situation.
+We’ll start by identifying reasons why winter is hard on kayaks.
+This will be followed by some do’s and don’t for kayak storage.
+Finally, we will discuss some kayak storage ideas to help you effectively store them outside in winters.

-If we want our kayaks to still be in useful shape by the time the weather warms up again, we must care for them properly during the winter.
-Here’s why winter can be so tough on your kayaks if you store them outside.
+If you want your kayaks to stay good at the onset of summer, you must take care of them during the winter.
+Here’s why winter can be tough on your kayaks if you store them outside.

 Freeze-Thaw Cycles

-Freeze-thaw cycles are the major force responsible for creating cracks in large granite boulders on the summits of cold mountain passes.
-And if they can break rock apart, imagine what they can do to your kayak.
+Freeze-thaw cycles are mainly responsible for creating cracks in large granite boulders on the summits of cold mountain passes.
+If they can break rock apart, imagine what they can do to your kayak.

 If you don’t store your kayak properly in the winter, the regular expansion and contraction of snow and ice on your kayak can cause the rotomolded plastic itself to crack.
-This will lead to leaks and the need for major repairs when spring comes around.
+This will lead to leaks and call for repairs when spring comes around.

 Critters

-Just like how humans tend to spend more time indoors during the winter, the rest of nature’s creatures are also looking for places to stay warm.
-Many families of mice or squirrels have spent a comfortable winter underneath an overturned kayak.
+Humans tend to spend more time indoors during the winter.
+The rest of nature’s creatures also look for places to stay warm.
+Families of mice or squirrels spend a comfortable winter underneath an overturned kayak.

 The problem with this is that critters tend to chew up foam kayak seats, bungee straps, and even rubber hatch covers.

-They use these materials to add insulation for their burrows, but you probably won’t be too happy with that when you overturn your kayak in the spring.
+They use these materials to add insulation for their burrows.
+You probably won’t be happy with that when you overturn your kayak in the spring.

 Snow Load